luismtorresv/GridMR/README.md

 ## 2. Description

- Distributed grid processing system based on the MapReduce programming paradigm popularised by Google in the early 2000s.
+This project is a humble implementation of a distributed system for data processing based on the MapReduce programming paradigm popularized by Google in the early 2000s.
+As those familiar with the paper might know, this setup is meant to be used in a cluster environment.
+However, to sprinkle around something less orthodox, we are doing it in a _grid_ (hence the name “GridMR”).

+We have organized the project as a monorepo where you have the Python scripts for all actors in the network.
+The following sections describe project-related minutia (dependencies, how to run it, and so on) as well as higher-level architectural decisions.

 ## 3. Requirements